-Michigan Basketball Team In Plane Accident On Way To Big10 Tourn [Breaking News]
+Michigan Basketball Team In Plane Accident On Way To Big 10 Tourney [Breaking]

 — Sooners Fans (@SoonersViews) March 8, 2017

-But before a whistle was blown, the University of Michigan team and their supporters gladly deplaned after they were blown off the runway in Ann Arbor Michigan, says the Washington Post.
-Matt Shepard, Michigan’s play by play guy posted to fans and followers that all was fine.
+But before a whistle was blown, the University of Michigan team and their supporters gladly deplaned after they were blown off the runway in Ann Arbor, Michigan, says the Washington Post.
+Matt Shepard, Michigan’s play-by-play guy, posted to fans and followers that all was fine.

 “Scary attempt to get to DC but everyone is alright.”